-Travel Tips: How To Avoid Long Lines And Stay Safe On Vacation
+Travel Tips: On Long Lines And Safety On Vacation

 I thought I would share my experience of learning tips and tricks for a safe and picture worthy travel experience.
 I gathered these tips and tricks this weekend at the Travel and Adventure Show that was held at the Los Angeles Convention Center.
 One of the best quotes I heard all weekend: “Travel Should Be The Next Best Trip Of Your Life” by Angel Castellanos.

 Such a bold statement, usually I only think about completing a must-see checklist that I have compiled to make sure I make the most out of every trip.
 So whether you’re planning a trip to South Korea, spring break or summer vacation here are the tips I learned to have a safe and hassle-free trip.